 Growing Onions in Zone 9

-Sow seeds for short to intermediate day length onions in mid- to late October, directly into the garden.
-Cover the seeds with ¼ inch (½ cm.) of soil.
-The seeds should sprout within 7-10 days; thin plants at this time.
-For super-duper huge onion bulbs, thin the seedlings so they are at least 2-3 inches (5-8 cm.) apart to allow for bulb growth.
+Sow seeds for short to intermediate day length onions in mid to late October, directly into the garden.
+Cover the seeds with ¼ inch (1 cm.) of soil.
+The seeds should sprout within seven to ten days: thin plants at this time.
+For super-duper huge onion bulbs, thin the seedlings so they are at least 2 to 3 inches (5-8 cm.) apart to allow for bulb growth.
 You may also set out transplants in January if you haven’t directly sown.